This tutorial will guide you through the bare minimum steps to make a basic custom map work in-game.

 Then make a BAT file that launches the Map Builder with "Build.xml" as a command line argument:

 You'll need to manually replace the path with where-ever you put the Map Builder.
 Save this as "Build.bat" into the same folder when you're done.

 Once those are saved, running Build.bat should work and you should get an output that looks something like this:

 [12:58:35 PM] MESSAGE: Loading SketchUp SDK DLL (64-bit) 17.0.18899.0...
 [12:58:35 PM] MESSAGE: Processing outputs...
 [12:58:35 PM] MESSAGE: Processing file outputs...
 [12:58:35 PM] SUCCESS: Completed in 25.2060558021864 ms.

 You haven't told the tool to do anything yet so it hasn't actually created any output files.
 This is just to make sure that the BAT file is working as intended.

 The Map Builder supports defining custom variables and it also has several predefined variables that you'll be using in this tutorial.

-That said, the first order of business is defining a couple custom variables for the working path and also for where your output files are going to go.
+Your next order of business is defining a couple of custom variables for the working path and also for where your output files are going to go.
 You can do this using a

 This isn't technically required but its good practice to do.